paysuper/paysuper-docs/content/docs/payments/token.md

 {{< tab "Iframe" >}}

 Retrieve the response parameter `payment_form_url` from the previous step.
-It is the URL of a PaySuper-hosted payment form.
+It is the URL of a Unlimint Game Services-hosted payment form.

 Embed the Checkout Form as an inline iframe by URL: